 After completing the online process, faculty/staff return to the online system to view the status of the request.
 After a request is approved, payment is sent directly to the college or university in which the student is enrolled.
-Checks are mailed directly to the appropriate office at the student's college or university, generally within ten business days from the date the Human Resources Tuition Benefit Office receives a copy of the dependent tuition bill.
+Checks are mailed directly to the appropriate office at the student's college or university, generally within 10 business days from the date Human Resources receives a copy of the dependent tuition bill.
 Some schools will receive electronically transferred payments, depending on whether Penn and the other school have an electronic agreement in place.
-The Tuition Benefit Office cannot guarantee that a payment will arrive by the due date.
-For this reason, the “Confirmation of Benefits Statement” letter can be downloaded from the tuition management site at the time the faculty/staff member applies for the benefit.
+Human Resources cannot guarantee that a payment will arrive by the due date.
+For this reason, the “Confirmation of Benefits Statement” letter can be downloaded from the online tuition management system at the time the faculty/staff member applies for the benefit.
 It is the faculty/staff member’s responsibility to print and send this letter to the school to show proof of Penn’s pending payment.

-Faculty/staff assume full responsibility for the entire bill until the benefit payment has been applied.
+Faculty/staff are responsible for monitoring the student bills for balances and assume full responsibility for the entire bill until the benefit payment has been applied.
 Resulting balances due to fees not covered by the benefit such as other course fees, late fees or withholding are the responsibility of the faculty/staff member.

 408.8 TAX LIABILITY

 Faculty/staff are fully responsible for any tax liability incurred as a result of these benefits being treated as taxable income to the faculty/staff member at any time.
-If benefits are considered taxable, taxes are withheld directly from the benefit and the net amount is awarded to the student as the tuition benefit.
-The gross tuition amount and taxes withheld are reported to the IRS as a part of the faculty or staff member's earnings.
-The taxpayer is responsible for making appropriate payroll withholding adjustments, if desired.
-The taxpayer is also responsible for settling his/her tax liability on year-end tax filing.
 The University reserves the right to report benefits amount as income to any taxing authority and withhold taxes from such benefit amounts or from the faculty/staff member’s other salary income.

-Under current law, undergraduate tuition benefits are generally not subject to withholding as long as the faculty/staff member’s dependent meets one of the two federal definitions of Dependent Children outlined below (unless the tuition benefit provided is on behalf of the un-adopted biological child of a same-sex domestic partner).
-Please see the next paragraph for more information.
+Under current law, undergraduate tuition benefits are generally not subject to withholding as long as the faculty/staff member’s dependent meets one of the two federal definitions of Dependent Children outlined below.
+See the next paragraph for more information.
 Graduate tuition benefits for dependent children of faculty and staff are subject to federal income tax, FICA (Social Security tax), Medicare tax, and city wage tax.